💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Melissa Kelly at Virtual Team Building Entertainment makes a good point by saying, “For many industries, the easiest way to increase lead conversion rate is to decrease your prices.
 Some percentage of your client-base is likely price-sensitive or elastic, and so reducing your prices should result in more of them buying.
 If you don’t want to decrease prices permanently, then you can start with an easy to access discount instead.”

 Optimizing your lead conversion rate can be tricky, so in order to make it a little easier, make sure that your team is utilizing the right software to do some of the heavy lifting.
+Considering lead management tools for getting the most out of your leads is also very recommended.

 Melanie Musson at TopQuoteLifeInsurance.com elaborates by saying, “Integrating your CRM software with marketing automation helps improve lead conversion rate because it helps deliver focused ads.
 Relevant ads draw in leads that convert at a much higher rate than generic ads.
 A/B testing on landing pages can also help you increase your conversions.
 Identifying which changes make the most difference will allow you to build better landing pages.”

-Editor’s note: Another software that could help is Databox — particularly our mobile app that allows you to track your most important metrics and KPIs from any mobile device.
+Editor’s note: Another marketing reporting software that could help is Databox — particularly our mobile app that allows you to track your most important metrics and KPIs from any mobile device.
 Check it out now.

 When it comes to your lead conversion rate, one tried and true tactic is having some fun with your call-to-action.